jeffcshelton/jdx-clt/README.md

 After running this, you should be able to use the `jdx` command without issue. ***DO NOT USE THIS METHOD IF THE RECOMMENDED METHOD ALREADY WORKED.***

-*Windows is not yet supported for JDX but will be supported at least by the release of v1.0.0*

 ## Usage

 Generating a new JDX file from a directory of labeled images is simple.
-If you have a set of images and want to compress them into one JDX file, arrange them in the following structure, where the images are in a directory named with integers starting from zero as categories *(support for named category directories is coming soon)*.
-Image names do not matter as long as directories are named properly:
+If you have a set of images and want to compress them into one JDX file, arrange them in the following structure, where the images are in a directory with the name of their class (category).
+Image names do not matter, but directory names will be stored in the JDX file as the class name.

 ```
 parent_directory
   |
-  0 - image.png ...
+  class_one - image.png ...
-  1 - image.png ...
+  class_two - image.png ...
-  2 - image.png ...
+  class_three - image.png ...
   .
   .
 ```

 Then, run this command in your terminal:

-`$ jdx generate -i <parent_directory> -o <output_file>.jdx`
+`$ jdx generate <parent_directory> <output_file>.jdx`

-If you have a JDX file and want a summary of its contents, you can run this command:
+If you have JDX file(s) and want summaries of their contents, you can run this command:

-`$ jdx summarize -i <input_file>.jdx`
+`$ jdx info <input_file_1>.jdx <input_file_2>.jdx ...`

 And it will give an output like this:

 ```
-=== input_file.jdx ===
+=== input_file_1.jdx ===
 JDX File v0.2.0
 Color type: RGB (24 bits)
 Image size: 28 x 28
 Number of images: 2500

+=== input_file_2.jdx ===
+...
 ```

-If you want a complete list of all commands and options, run `jdx help`.
+For a complete list of all commands and options, run `jdx help`.

 ## Development